 A: Both hold BPS-17, but DSP is a promoted rank, while ASP is an entry-level rank through CSS.

-Q: How do you apply for DSP in Pakistan Police?
+Q: How do you apply for DSP in the Pakistan Police?

 A: DSP is a promotion-based role; visit Police Jobs PK for guidance.